liamzdenek/ferment-ai/memory-bank/systemPatterns.md

 11. **Stateless API Design**: The system has no persistence and relies on a stateless API, where each request creates a new journal instance that runs until completion and returns the results.

-12. **Task-Based Execution**: Agent calls, tool calls, etc. are represented as tasks with defined relationships, allowing for better tracking and management of operations.
+12. **Task-Based Execution**: Model calls, tool calls, etc. are represented as tasks with defined relationships, allowing for better tracking and management of operations.

 13. **Package Structure**: We've organized the codebase into multiple packages to maintain separation of concerns and enable modular development, with clear interfaces between the definition and runtime layers.